ubedan/Solos/README.md

 Solos is a fork of Oxide Computer's Helios operating system that operates on standard hardware.

-unfortunately loses most of the incredible integraton of Oxide Illumos Distro, while building on as much of the Oxide goodness as possible with off-the-shelf components.
+Unfortunately SolOS loses some of the best features of Helios on Oxide Computer's hardware, as it doesn't have a secure root of trust for all of the hardware and software, and it doesn't support the close hardware monitoring and control built into Oxide's solution.

+SolOS will run on commodity hardware, and support Oxide's hardware independant cloud software management stack.